voucherifyio/voucherify-openapi/docs/reference-docs/Validation-Session.md

 TABLE

-> :blue_book: Default session time
+> 📘 Default session time
 >
 > If you won't establish session timeframe by passing the session.ttl and session.ttl_unit, it'll be active throughout 7 days.